mosip/documentation/docs/test-report-0.9.0.md

 ### Functional test results

-Below are the test metrics for Inji by performing functional testing using `mockMDS` and `mockABIS`.
+Below are the test metrics for Inji Mobile by performing functional testing using `mockMDS` and `mockABIS`.
 The process followed was black box testing which based its test cases on the specifications of the software component under test.
 Functional test was performed in combination of individual module testing as well as integration testing.
 Test data were prepared inline with the user stories.
 Expected results were monitored by examining the user interface.
 The coverage includes GUI testing, System testing, End-To-End flows across multiple languages and configurations.
 The testing cycle included simulation of multiple identity schema and respective UI schema configurations.

 | **Total**     | **Passed**   |  **Failed**    | **Skipped**   |